igamenovoer/PeiDocker/docs/examples.md

 To install miniconda and pytorch during build, you can make use of custom scripts.
 PeiDocker allows you to add your scripts in the `project_dir/installation/stage-<1,2>/custom`, and then specify them in the `user_config.yml` file.

-## Install miniconda and pytorch in external storage
+## Install miniconda and pytorch to external storage

 ## Moving external storage to image